Vyral/base-template/_posts/2018-05-24-everything-you-need-to-know-about-home-warranties-part-2.md

 If a buyer has an issue after closing, here’s what they would do.
 File a claim online at **[www.hwahomewarranty.com](https://www.hwahomewarranty.com/)**. **It’s very-user friendly, and by the time you press submit, a vendor will take the claim and schedule an appointment to come out and see what the issues are.**

-How much does a warranty&nbsp; cost?
+How much does a warranty  cost?
 It depends on your plan.
 They offer Diamond coverage for $575, a Platinum plan for $525, and a Gold plan for $450.
 They can add on or subtract from these plans to make it work specifically for your home.

 95% of the time the seller pays for the home warranty at closing and gets the coverage on the buyer’s behalf, and it's effective right at closing.